Religion of the Shang dynasty: Continuation under the Zhou dynasty

 The illustrious deceased father, King Wén.

 He served God on High with a sacrifice of white millet.

 King Wén is stern on high.)

-The early Zhou retained their prior Predynastic pyromantic tradition, with Zhou oracle bone records of cult dedicated to Shang ancestor deities such as Di Yi – owing to their former recognition of Shang suzerainty.
-Zhou pyromancy was modelled after the Shang practice, in that it was also interconnected with political power, and that later Zhou divinations still kept the Shang text format of the preface, charge, prognostication and verification.
-The logic of auspicious and ominous weekdays that the Shang often concerned in their divinations formed the basis for later development of Eastern Zhou (771 – 256 BC) hemerology, including the Wuxing philosophy.
+The early Zhou retained their Predynastic pyromancy, with Zhou oracle bone records of cult dedicated to Shang ancestors such as Di Yi – owing to their former recognition of Shang suzerainty.
+Zhou pyromancy followed the Shang in its interconnection with political power, and in preserving the Shang text format of the preface, charge, prognostication and verification.
+The concern of auspicious and ominous weekdays in Shang divinatins formed the basis for later development of Eastern Zhou (771 – 256 BC) hemerology, including the Wuxing philosophy.
 Bronze vessels central to Shang ritual, such as the ding and gui, continued to be employed in Zhou contexts as an extension of the Shang bronze tradition and its religious values.

-Despite their inheritance of the Shang religion, the dynastic Zhou also instituted their own distinct cult practices, with Shang ancestors gradually replaced by Zhou royal spirits as the major sacrificial recipients, together with the Former Lords and nature powers virtually vanishing from the Zhou religious landscape.
-The Western Zhou integrated Shang sacrificial rituals to their ancestor cult, despite the decline of Shang human sacrifice at the same time.
+Despite Zhou inheritance of the Shang religion, Shang ancestors were still gradually replaced by Zhou royal spirits as the major sacrificial recipients, together with the Former Lords and nature powers virtually vanishing from the Zhou religious landscape.
+Shang human sacrifice declined through time despite Western Zhou integration of Shang sacrificial rituals to their ancestor cult.
 The Zhou did not document oracle bone records as extensively as the Shang, and they also cultivated their separate divinatory practices through texts such as the Zhou Changes.